Heath Ceramics, LTD

 United States

-Heath Ceramics is a Bay Area ceramics manufacturer.
-We produce dinnerware and tile, which we sell in our local showrooms and online, along with handcrafted furniture and home goods from other small-scale makers.
-Founded in 1948 by Edith and Brian Heath, Heath Ceramics has grown from a small-scale pottery studio into an institution under the leadership of husband and wife team, Robin Petravic and Catherine Bailey.
-We pride ourselves on being a design-led organization that crafts our entire catalog of ceramic ware locally in the Bay Area, where we operate two factories, an office, and a showroom.
-Since the beginning, Heath has always been committed to making our ceramic products and running our business in ways that support our people and the planet.
-Edith Heath’s earliest ceramics were designed to be fired at a lower temperature than the standard—an energy-saving practice we continue to this day.
-We source our clay and manufacture our products in California, which keeps our carbon footprint light, and we recycle clay and water from our manufacturing process right back into the factory.
-In more recent decades, we have developed living wage and employee stock ownership opportunities that support our entire staff.
+Heath Ceramics is a California-based ceramics manufacturer.
+We produce dinnerware and tile, which we sell in our showrooms and online alongside handcrafted furniture and home goods from other small-scale makers.
+Founded in 1948 by Edith and Brian Heath, Heath has grown from a small-scale pottery studio into an American institution under the stewardship of husband-and-wife team Robin Petravic and Catherine Bailey.
+We pride ourselves on being a community-focused, design-led organization, crafting our entire range of products in the San Francisco Bay area, where we operate two factories, offices, and showrooms.
+We have additional locations in Los Angeles, Austin, Texas, and San Francisco’s historic Ferry Building.
+Since its founding, Heath has been committed to running our business in ways that support our people and the planet.
+Edith’s earliest ceramics were designed to be fired at lower-than-standard temperatures—an energy-saving practice that we carry forward today as we make our way toward zero waste.
+Additionally, we source our clay and manufacture in California to keep our carbon footprint light, and our factories are powered by renewable electricity and equipped with internal water recycling systems.
+Our production staff is unionized, and over the past few decades, we’ve impl

 Overall B Impact Score